HayatoRG/hayatorg.github.io/_pages/about.md

 Research Interests
 ======

-**Multimodal Interaction**: Gesture and prosody, Development of Gesture
+**Multimodal Interaction**: Gesture and prosody, Development of Gesture in L2

-**Experimental Phonetics and Phonetics-phonology Interface**: Voice Onset Time, L3 Perception and Imitation.
+**Experimental Phonetics and Phonetics-phonology Interface**: Voice Onset Time, L3 Perception and Imitation, English in Aviation

 **Language Documentation and Revitalization**